 A little known Christopher Columbus bit of trivia.

 For the past 5-10 years I’ve been assembling a very modest collection of medals from the World’s Columbian Exposition of 1892-93, held in Chicago.
-I proceeded slowly at first been it took me a while to find a copy of the book “Colombiana” by Nathan Eglit.
+I proceeded slowly at first because it took me a while to find a copy of the book “Columbiana” by Nathan Eglit.
 That in itself speaks to the interest in the catalogued medals.
 Finding some of the scarce/rare types can be a challenge.

 Having that book and searching along with owning over a dozen of the issues I noticed the variety of “depictions” of Columbus.
-From the catalogued items I”ll bet there must be 200 different Christopher Columbus’ pictured!!
+From the catalogued items I'll bet there must be 200 different Christopher Columbus’ pictured!!
 Like the old TV Show, “Will the real Columbus please stand up.”

 So I researched a little bit: as it turns out, no portrait of the Explorer is known to exist.
 All the paintings that purport to be him were painted after his death.
 I believe there may be one painted while he was still alive, done around 1498, but it can’t be confirmed.
 During the WCE there was an exhibit of perhaps 90-95 paintings, but all were dismissed as having been painted after he had died.